jkenavdekar/LiU-Statistics-and-Machine-Learning/README.md

 * **[Lab3](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab3)** (Python, tensorflow): Application of an image recognition task on the dataset cifar10.
 This lab also includes some practices about kernels, manual convolution, convolution in tensorflow.

 * **[Lab4](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Neural%20Networks%20and%20Learning%20Systems/Lab4)** (MATLAB): Reinforcement Learning with a maze solving problem in 4 different cases of maze generator.
-Detailed discussion on V-functions and decision of trainin hyperparameters such as discount-factor, learning-rate and exploration-factor.
+Detailed discussion on V-functions and decision of training hyperparameters such as discount-factor, learning-rate and exploration-factor.

 ### [732A75](https://github.com/Sburanga/LiU-Statistics-and-Machine-Learning/tree/master/Advanced%20Data%20Mining) - Advanced Data Mining / 2019Spring